Edmontosaurus: Predator-prey relationships

 The time span and geographic range of Edmontosaurus overlapped with Tyrannosaurus, and an adult specimen of E. annectens on display in the Denver Museum of Nature and Science shows evidence of a theropod bite in the tail.
 Counting back from the hip, the thirteenth to seventeenth vertebrae have damaged spines consistent with an attack from the right rear of the animal.
 One spine has a portion sheared away, and the others are kinked; three have apparent tooth puncture marks.
 The top of the tail was at least 2.9 m high, and the only theropod species known from the same rock formation that was tall enough to make such an attack is T. rex.
 The bones are partially healed, but the edmontosaur died before the traces of damage were completely obliterated.
 The damage also shows signs of bone infection.
 Kenneth Carpenter, who studied the specimen, noted that there also seems to be a healed fracture in the left hip which predated the attack because it was more fully healed.
 He suggested that the edmontosaur was a target because it may have been limping from this earlier injury.
 Because it survived the attack, Carpenter suggested that it may have outmaneuvered or outrun its attacker, or that the damage to its tail was incurred by the hadrosaurid using it as a weapon against the tyrannosaur.
 However, more modern studies dispute the idea of an attack but rather other factors unrelated to an attack from a tyrannosaur.

 Another specimen of E. annectens, pertaining to a 7.6 m long individual from South Dakota, shows evidence of tooth marks from small theropods on its lower jaws.
 Some of the marks are partially healed.
 Michael Triebold, informally reporting on the specimen, suggested a scenario where small theropods attacked the throat of the edmontosaur; the animal survived the initial attack but succumbed to its injuries shortly thereafter.
 Some edmontosaur bone beds were sites of scavenging.
 Albertosaurus and Saurornitholestes tooth marks are common at one Alberta bone bed, and Daspletosaurus fed on Edmontosaurus and fellow hadrosaurid Saurolophus at another Alberta site.
 However more recent studies suggest that any and all evidence for Daspletosaurus being present in the Horseshoe Canyon Formation is referrable to Albertosaurus.

+A 2026 paper reported a specimen of E. annectens with a tyrannosaurid tooth embedded in the nasal around the time of death of the animal's death, interpreted as likely resulting from a bite to the snout of the animal during a predation attempt.